Benefits of Community Engagement

 SRI’s reuse planning process enhances community engagement during Superfund cleanups by proactively including communities in the decision-making process.
 For more information on SRI's reuse planning process and view example reuse plans on the Site-Specific Reuse Support page.

 For local governments considering the reuse of contaminated properties, please see the Process for Risk Evaluation, Property Analysis and Reuse Decisions.

 Safe and appropriate Superfund site reuse supports community health and well-being.
 Reuses include new and accessible healthcare services to meet community needs, as well as recreational amenities that promote healthy lifestyles, such as athletic fields, walking trails, parks, playgrounds and open space.

-- Healthcare Uses at Superfund Sites: Providing Access, Restoring Communities (PDF) (3 pp, 2.6MB, About PDF)
+- Healthcare Uses at Superfund Sites: Providing Access, Restoring Communities (PDF) (3 pp, 2.6MB)